philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 What was the average depth of coverage?
 What range of coverage would we use?

--->The average coverage is ~12, so we will use minimum depth 4 and maximum depth 24.

 Update the README.md file with this statistic.

 With this level of coverage we would be fairly confident in calling heterozygous sites, but we might have some false negatives.